Frequently Asked Questions

 What does the curriculum consist of during each phase?

-The didactic curriculum is designed to provide students with basic science knowledge, concepts of health care and disease as well as medical history and physical examination skills.
+The didactic curriculum is designed to provide students with basic science knowledge, concepts of health care and disease, as well as medical history and physical examination skills.
 The clinical curriculum consists of rotations in family medicine, internal medicine, obstetrics and gynecology, pediatrics, surgery, psychiatry, emergency medicine, infectious disease, a clinical selective, and a clinical elective.

 How many candidates are accepted to the Department of Physician Assistant Studies?

-40 candidates are accepted once a year.
+Thirty six candidates are accepted once a year.

 How many applications are received and how competitive is acceptance?

 The department receives a large volume of completed applications annually.
-Total numbers of applications for the past three years has ranged from 800 to more than 1,000.
+Total numbers of applications for the past three years have ranged from 800 to more than 1,000.
 Applications are welcome regardless of race, color, national origin, religion, sex, age, veteran status, or disability.

 Do you interview candidates for your program and what is the format?